 When a person file an N400 citizenship application to apply for American citizenship, it is called “naturalization.”The waiting period for green card holders to file an N400 citizenship application is only 3 years if the green card holder has been married to a U.S. citizen for three years and has been living in marital union with the same U.S. citizen spouse during the previous 3 years.

 Why Should I Pay to Become a USA Citizen?
-Because you:

 - Want to be treated equally with other USA citizens;